Exodus 20:25

 So many translations, and so nearly the same, and others not here accounted for!
 Sense of time and order varies, according to the verb tense chosen for translation (there is only a general sense of tense in the original).
 English word choice for key phrases colors translation, here and there-- whether towards sternness or reasonableness, for example.

-Yet, there are some who fear that no scripture is of any private interpretation.
 The key word, here is ANY!
-For interpretations belong to YHWH, who gives of them freely, as needs and questions arise in the hearts and minds of supplicants.
+For interpretations belong to , who gives of them freely, as needs and questions arise in the hearts and minds of supplicants.

 I didn't cite Exodus 20:4-6, Torah's specific instruction concerning graven images, for a number of reasons.
 I will quote it, here, from the King James:

-4 Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth: 5 Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me; 6 And showing mercy unto thousands of them that love me, and keep my commandments.
+4 Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth: 5 Thou shalt not bow down thyself to them, nor serve them: for I thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me; 6 And showing mercy unto thousands of them that love me, and keep my commandments.

-Do not make of Adam Kadmon what it is not.
-It's a pattern.
-YHWH must be central to your thoughts.
+must be central to your thoughts.
 The pattern used by HaShem to create the worlds should have no greater influence in your meditations than does the usable vocabulary floating around in the mind, and probably a great deal less.
 When the Son shall make you free, you will be free, indeed.

 Standing as the Son, you participate in the building of the temple made without hands.
 In it are the altar, the wash pans, the mercy seat: everything belonging to the spiritual Mishkan, which is Messiah.
 Every verse of Torah speaks to what is happening within you, within each of us.
 Every word locates dead center in each one of us.
 The highest interpretations are always those that apply to the individual human being as he is wooed and courted by his Maker.
 Do not construe an interpretation or an application: do not carve them out of the possibilities you see in your mind.
-Let YHWH carve them for you.
+Let carve them for you.

 And there is no single correct interpretation.
 Good heavens!
 Can you imagine reading the eternal Torah forever if it means only one single thing?
 There is a translation appropriate for every question that comes to the mind of man.